-Air Force Combat Controller (CCT) is part of the US Air Force Combat Control Teams, which are part of the United States Special Operations Forces.
-Their members are also known as special tactics operators.
-Combat Controllers (CCTs) are usually assigned to Special Tactics Squadrons and Special Tactics Teams and Pararescuemen, Special Operations Reconnaissance, and Tactical Air Control Party (TACP) operators.
+Air Force Combat Controller (CCT) is a member of the United States Air Force Combat Control Teams, which are part of the United States Special Operations Forces.
+They are also referred to as special tactics operators.
+Combat Controllers (CCTs) are typically assigned to Special Tactics Squadrons, Special Tactics Teams, and other specialized units such as Pararescuemen, Special Operations Reconnaissance, and Tactical Air Control Party (TACP) operators.

-Combat Controllers (CCT) are an integral part of Air Force Special Operations Command (AFSOC), the Air Force component of United States Special Operations Command (USSOCOM), and of Joint Special Operations Command (JSOC).
-Like their counterparts in the Army and Navy, Combat Controllers (CCT) don’t do much of the HVT (high-value target) hunting, and that is why they are not so exposed to the public.
+Combat Controllers (CCT) are a vital component of Air Force Special Operations Command (AFSOC), which is the Air Force’s contribution to United States Special Operations Command (USSOCOM), and Joint Special Operations Command (JSOC).
+Unlike their counterparts in the Army and Navy, Combat Controllers (CCT) do not typically engage in high-value target hunting and as a result, they are not as well-known to the general public.

-They also are not the first thought when it comes to missions of high importance.
-The reason they are around is not to do the glamorous things.
-They have a role and purpose.
-The Air Force Combat Controllers (CCT) are specialized in all aspects of air-ground communication, including air traffic control, fire support (including fixed and rotary-wing close air support), and command, control, and communications in covert, forward, or austere environments.
+Their role is not to undertake high-profile missions, but rather to serve a specific purpose.
+Air Force Combat Controllers (CCT) are trained experts in all aspects of air-ground communication, including air traffic control, fire support (including fixed and rotary-wing close air support), and command, control, and communications in covert, forward, or austere environments.

-Combat Controllers (CCT) primary mission is to deploy undetected into remote and possibly hostile environments and combat zones to establish assault zones or airfields for incoming troops while simultaneously conducting air traffic control, fire support, command and control, direct action, counter-terrorism, foreign internal defense, humanitarian assistance, and special reconnaissance.
-As you may assume, they are FAA-certified air traffic controllers.
+Combat Controllers (CCT) are primarily tasked with deploying undetected into remote and potentially hostile environments and combat zones to establish landing zones or airfields for incoming troops.
+They also conduct air traffic control, fire support, command and control, direct action, counter-terrorism, foreign internal defense, humanitarian assistance, and special reconnaissance.
+It is worth noting that these individuals are FAA-certified air traffic controllers.

 The motto of the United States Air Force Combat Control Teams goes by their mission, “First There,” reaffirms the combat controller’s commitment to undertaking the most dangerous missions behind enemy lines by leading the way for other forces to follow their lead.